How to Make a Career Page Stand Out on Your Website

 Be sure you explain on your career page why you’re a great place to work.
 Try to be specific to your company—benefits, recent company successes, special events, or group activities can help attract the best matches.
 It may be tempting to follow the latest trends when showing your company culture, but showing your true nature will draw the right candidates for you.

 Tell your company’s story—its mission, objectives, and purpose.
-Here are some tips as you think about how you want to tell your story:
+Here are some tips as you think about how to tell your story:

 - Sell yourself to the job seeker—as much as they will be selling themselves to you.
 Most job hunters say company culture is important to them.
 Show it off.